kubermatic/docs/content/kubermatic/master/tutorials-howtos/monitoring-logging-alerting/user-cluster/admin-guide/_index.en.md

 The prefixes chosen for Grafana and Alertmanager then need to be configured in the KKP [Admin Panel Configuration](#admin-panel-configuration) to enable KKP UI integration.

 Let's start with preparing the values.yaml for the IAP Helm Chart.
-A starting point can be found in the `config/iap/values.example.yaml` file of the MLA repository:
+A starting point can be found in the `example/values.example.mla.yaml` file of the installer package:

 - Modify the base domain under which your KKP installation is available (`kkp.example.com` in `iap.oidc_issuer_url`).
 - Modify the base domain, seed name and Grafana prefix as described above (`grafana.seed-cluster-x.kkp.example.com` in `iap.deployments.grafana.ingress.host`).